iv-org/invidious/README.md

 ## Contact

-Feel free to join our [Matrix server](https://riot.im/app/#/room/#invidious:matrix.org), or #invidious on freenode.
-Both platform are bridged together.
+Feel free to join our [Matrix room](https://matrix.to/#/#invidious:matrix.org), or #invidious on freenode.
+Both platforms are bridged together.